 Students must declare a major by the start of their 7th full-time quarter to remain eligible.
 If you plan on switching majors please consult with the Compliance Office first, as it may impact your eligibility.

-At the start of each academic year (fall quarter), a student's continuing eligibility is determined by whether or not the student has successfully completed at least 36-quarter units since the start of the previous year.
-This includes summer school units, however at least 75% of the units need to be earned during the regular academic year.
+At the start of each academic year (fall quarter), a student's continuing eligibility is determined by whether or not the student successfully completed at least 36-quarter units since the start of the previous year.
+This includes summer school units, however, at least 27 of the 36 units need to be earned during the regular academic year.
 The remaining 9 units are allowed to be earned over the summer.

-At least 6 units must be successfully completed each quarter to remain eligible for competition the following quarter.
-Summer school cannot be used to earn these term-to-term units.
+Student-athletes must pass at least 8 units each quarter to remain eligible to compete for the next quarter.
+Summer school cannot be used to meet the quarterly 8-unit requirement.

-• Assume that classes taken strictly for a MINOR will not count; exceptions exist so always ask.
+NOTE: Assume that classes taken strictly for a MINOR will not count; exceptions exist so always ask the Compliance Office.

 Acceptable vs. Non-Acceptable Grades:

 Once you’ve reached your 7th full-time quarter, and you receive a "D" in a course where the minimum acceptable grade for your degree program is a C-, you will not receive units towards your eligibility requirements for that course.
 If the course is later repeated and an acceptable grade earned, those units will be applied to your eligibility requirements at that time.
 You only earn eligibility units for a course ONCE, when an acceptable grade is earned.

 Remember this is not a complete list of NCAA rules.
 Please contact a compliance staff member if you have any questions or before taking action that may be contrary to NCAA rules.
 Click here to view the Compliance staff contact information.